openmason/cloudd/README.md

 [![build status](https://secure.travis-ci.org/openmason/cloudd.png)](http://travis-ci.org/openmason/cloudd)
 # cloudd
 node.js cloud engine
+Apart from all the buzz words, key aspect of this software is to specify set of tasks that are interdependent in a config file (similar to DAG input on condor) and run them.

 # Basics
- * Task - is an smallest unit of processing, should be idempotent
+ * Task - is the smallest unit of execution (preferrable should be an idempotent task)
  * Job - collection of tasks with dependencies (acyclic)

 # Features